antonga23/friendless/README.md

 # Returns a nested list (ready to be iterated through and written to csv) of the format:
 # [text, num_likes, num_loves, num_hahas, num_wows, num_sads, num_angrys, num_reacts, event_link, hashtags_used(list), reacted(hashed list)]
 ```
+### Additional Features
+`parse_log(read_loc, write_loc)` - call from main to parse a log file.
+This is useful in case
+the csv was corrupted or came across an odd character during the scraping process.

 ### Disclaimer